chenzhaiyu/points2poly/README.md

 ```

 For training the neural network, make sure CUDA is available and enabled.
-You can navigate to the [points2surf](https://github.com/ErlerPhilipp/points2surf) repository for more details on its requirements.
+You can navigate to `points2surf/README.md` for more details on its requirements.

 ## Getting started

 ### Reconstrction demo with pre-trained models

-Download a mini dataset (point clouds, meshes, etc.) that consists of 8 buildings from the [Helsinki 3D city models](https://kartta.hel.fi/3d/), and a pre-trained full-view model:
+Download a mini dataset (point clouds, meshes, etc.) that consists of 6 buildings from the [Helsinki 3D city models](https://kartta.hel.fi/3d/), and a pre-trained full-view model:

 ```bash
 python download.py dataset_name='helsinki_mini' model_name='helsinki_fullview'